jk2908/jk2908.xyz/posts/hey-future-colleague.md

 isPrivate: true
 ---

-Understandably CVs are meant to be succicnt, and I guess mine must have be satisfactorily so otherwise you wouldn't have been it this far.
-It can be frustrating though because I can't talk about everything I want to!
-This post contains a curated list of projects to check out further.
+Understandably CVs are meant to be succicnt, and I guess mine must have been satisfactorily so, otherwise you wouldn't have made it this far.
+This post serves as a curated list of projects to check out further.

 ## soundkey
 [soundkey](https://www.github.com/jk2908/soundkey) is an on-going project to explore RSCs, server actions and other *future* React features in Next 14.
 At the time of writing, some of the app's features and dependencies include: